 Changing climate and other human-induced stressors will likely exacerbate eutrophication and the need for management.
 Assuming a single nutrient is limiting can lead export of other nutrients and increased productivity problems downstream (Wurtsbaugh et al., 2019).

 Connectivity of freshwaters across the landscape necessitates the need for stoichiometrically balanced nutrient management since along the continuum of freshwaters to the ocean, limitation may shift.
 Management strategies that focus on a sole nutrient could increase availability of the other limiting nutrient in subsequent waters, thus intensifying eutrophication downstream (Conley et al., 2009).

+You may not have enough space in the document, but if you do want to end with something broad you can have a conclusion paragraph that summarizes that both N and P matter, that nutrient limitation varies both through space and time, and that future work should look at identifying why some of these shifts through time appear to be so large (and whether management interventions can help prevent large changes toward eutrophic/hypereutrophic systems in the future).

 Figures and Tables